Capital Financing FIN-TRE-VI-140

 A. Institutional Debt Capacity

 Institutional borrowing capacity is a valuable resource that will be actively managed in support of the institutional mission.
 IU will maintain debt capacity consistent with the Aa2/AA rating categories as assigned by Moody’s and S&P, respectively.
-Core financial ratios that are strongly correlated with Aa2/AA rated institutions of higher education will be monitored by the Office of the Senior Vice President and Chief Financial Officer (OSVPCFO) to ensure oversight of borrowing levels and total leverage.
+Core financial ratios that are strongly correlated with Aa2/AA rated institutions of higher education will be monitored by the Office of the Vice President and Chief Financial Officer (OVPCFO) to ensure oversight of borrowing levels and total leverage.

 Ratios that are strongly correlated to this rating category level, and which will be monitored and reported on to the Trustees on an annual basis include, but are not limited to, the following: